Aiport with plane flying outside the windows

 How does a country outside the United States get an STC approval from their government?

 It varies by country.
 We would need to follow the same process as we do in the U.S. We would go through the FAA and put in a request.
 We presently have certifications with the United States (FAA), Canada (TCCA), Europe (EASA), China (CAAC), Argentina (ANAC), Brazil (ANAC), Hong Kong (HKCAD), Mexico (DGAC), and Turkey, (DGCA).
-Currently, we are also working with Russia (Rosaviatsiya) to obtain STC approval as well.

 Why is EVAS essential to an aircraft?